chenduoobject/prokong/README.md

 # prokong
-For massive concurrent requests and stress testing\n Playing in true West Coast style...
+For massive concurrent requests and stress testing

+Playing in true West Coast style...